Italian language: Phonology

+Evolution from Latin

 The conservative nature of Italian phonology is partly explained by its origin.
 Italian stems from a literary language that is derived from the 13th-century speech of the city of Florence in the region of Tuscany, and has changed little in the last 700 years or so.
 Furthermore, the Tuscan dialect is the most conservative of all Italian dialects, radically different from the Gallo-Italian languages less than 100 mi to the north (across the La Spezia–Rimini Line).

 The following are some of the conservative phonological features of Italian, as compared with the common Western Romance languages (French, Spanish, Portuguese, Galician, Catalan).
 Some of these features are also present in Romanian.